Overview

 6 months up to 2 years old

-Children six months to two years old can get their flu shot from a doctor, nurse practitioner or local public health unit.
-Children under two years old cannot get a flu shot at a pharmacy.
+Children 6 months to 2 years old can get their flu shot from a doctor, nurse practitioner or local public health unit.
+Children under 2 years old cannot get a flu shot at a pharmacy.

 2 to 64 years old

-Children as young as two years of age can now get their flu shot at a participating pharmacy.
+Children as young as 2 years of age can get their flu shot at a participating pharmacy.

 65 and older